kleinbottle/css-colors/docs/manual.typ

 == Introduction

-CSS colors have a long and somewhat convoluted history.
-They may be traced back to the #link("https://en.wikipedia.org/wiki/X11_color_names")[X11 color names] of the #link("https://en.wikipedia.org/wiki/X_Window_System")[X Window System].
+The #link("https://en.wikipedia.org/wiki/X11_color_names")[X11 color names], developed in the 1980s, included a file named `rgb.txt` that was shipped with every #link("https://en.wikipedia.org/wiki/X_Window_System")[X11] installation.
+It mapped over 400 color names to specific RGB values.
+This list was used in Unix-based systems to standardize color representation, but it suffered from inconsistencies in invocation and usage.

+The #link("https://www.w3.org/MarkUp/Wilbur/features.html")[HTML 3.2 specification] of 1996  introduced sixteen color names, derived from the standard 16 colors supported by the Windows VGA palette.
+These named colors are: `aqua`, `black`, `blue`, `fuchsia`, `gray`, `green`, `lime`, `maroon`, `navy`, `olive`, `purple`, `red`, `silver`, `teal`, `white`, and `yellow`.
+These named colors allowed users the convenience of names to be used for colors reliably and consistently across HTML documents, without recourse to their hexadecimal values.

+The CSS Level 1 colors in 1996 introduced the same sixteen colors as the HTML 3.2 colors above while the CSS Level 2 colors augmented this by `orange` to seventeen named colors.

+Finally, the #link("https://www.w3.org/TR/css-color-3/#svg-color")[SVG 1.0 Specification] of 2001 and the #link("https://www.w3.org/TR/css-color-3/#html4")[CSS Color Module Level 3] of 2011 have standardized #link("https://www.w3.org/TR/SVG11/types.html#ColorKeywords")[a list of 147 color names], known as the "extended color keywords" or the "recognized color keyword names" which included the original 16 colors, `orange`, and additional colors from the X11 set.
+This standardization aims to provide a consistent color naming scheme across web, and has remained relatively stable.
+It is this set of color names that forms the basis for this module.

 == Purpose

 This module allows #link("https://www.w3.org/TR/css-color-3/#svg-color")[SVG colors] to be used by their names rather than by their RGB or Hex values from within a typst file.
-It is principlly a convenience for those who use SVG colors in their documents.
+It is principally a convenience for those who use SVG colors in their documents.

 == Context